pselm/signals/README.md

 handled them.
 You may find some of this helpful if you are porting Elm code to Purescript.

-## The Type System
+### The Type System

-This is a big topic, of course -- I'll just focus on some of the mechanical changes required.
+This is a big topic, of course -- I'll start with some of the mechanical changes required.

 Purescript uses `::` for type annotations (rather than Elm's `:`), and uses